MikeHarolds/be-assignment-test/Class two/Git_Fundamentals.md

 - Flexible workflows: Easier branching and merging.

 **2. What is the purpose of a repository in version control?**
+The purpose of a repository in version control (like Git) is to serve as the central storage for all your project's files and their complete history.

+**It's where:**

+- Every change, modification, and deletion is recorded.
+- Different versions of the code (commits) are stored.
+- Branches are managed, allowing parallel development.
+- Collaborators can push and pull updates, ensuring everyone works on the latest code and changes are tracked.
+- Essentially, it's the organized, historical database for your project, enabling tracking, collaboration, and easy rollback to previous states.

 **3. How does Git track changes in your codebase?**